THE HEALING ARTS

 8. Retracing.
 This is a deep type of healing that occurs with very few healing arts.

-Problems with nutritional balancing:
+Problems with development science:

 POPULAR ORIENTAL HEALING SYSTEMS

 This is a very ancient method of healing.
 It is an enormous and complex discipline that takes years and years to learn.
-It is somewhat similar to nutritional balancing in its principles.
+It is somewhat similar to development in its principles.
 Let us explore this, as it is interesting that a 5,000 year old therapy is even somewhat similar to one that was developed less than 50 years ago:

-Similarities between acupuncture and nutritional balancing science:
+Similarities between acupuncture and development science:

 1. Balancing yin an yang.